 Cave of Pellumbas, Tirana

-Cave in Tirana
+Cave near Tirana

 The Black Cave of Pellumbas (Shpella e Zezë) is one of the most captivating natural attractions near Tirana, offering a perfect blend of adventure, history, and scenic beauty.
 Located in the small mountain village of Pellumbas, around 27 km southeast of the Albanian capital, the cave lies deep within the Dajti Mountains, overlooking the dramatic Skorana Gorge.
 Reaching it requires a pleasant hour-long hike from the village, following a marked path that winds through forested hills and limestone cliffs - a journey as memorable as the destination itself.
 For nature lovers and hikers, this is one of the top sights in Tirana, combining raw natural landscapes with echoes of Albania's prehistoric past.